 All the plastic parts in a car can be recycled.
 The gas tank is a part that is commonly made of plastic, and the list goes on from there: lights, bumpers, upholstery, electrical components, the dashboard etc. The plastic is normally put through a process known as melting.
 This requires lots of heat and should not be attempted in the living room.

-And finally, car batteries are very easy to recycle, and after selling your old scrap car to a company such as sell my car Brisbane, you can rest assured that the battery in the car will be taken out and put through the appropriate system of recycling.
+And finally, car batteries are very easy to recycle, and after selling your old scrap car to a company such as sell my car Adelaide, you can rest assured that the battery in the car will be taken out and put through the appropriate system of recycling.
 Lead and plastic that made up the battery will then be reconstituted to make more batteries.